vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/get-started/intro.md

 ## Original intention

-The original intention of building this theme was to find that VuePress is just a pure static document generator.
+The original intention of building this theme was to find that VuePress default theme is just a theme to provide basic documentation layout.

 For example, it will not inject meta tags for SEO optimization, nor will it generate a Sitemap to help search engines index the content of the document.

 Though VuePress has extended Markdown syntax to a certain extent, it still lacks some commonly used functions, such as text alignment, mark, flowchart, formula, presentation, etc. At the same time, some features provided by the default theme are weak or missing, such as picture preview, dark mode, etc.